SHOAH ON EXHIBIT for DONATION 2025

 The short film "White Silent Hell" documents the remnants of Auschwitz Birkenau's architecture of evil.
 Filmed and edited chronologically to show the gradual humiliation of those who walked their way to death.
 In the midst of this, death technicians who handle death machines go about their routines in ice cold, calculated ways.

 Several of my works have an educational approach, but others are more poetic in their reflection upon one of mankind's darkest periods.
 It is impossible to portray the horrors of the Holocaust justly, since the scale of the crime is beyond all comprehension.
-Despite this, we must still try for the sake of our children and the millions who died.
+Despite this, like Mr Wiesel said “we must still try for the sake of our children” and the millions who died.
 Moreover, I believe that we must approach the subject in different ways in order to reach as many people as possible while also conveying the message to future generations, not just to Jews for whom the Holocaust may be a family memory.
 We must tell all people, regardless of their faith or nationality, the story of the Shoah so they won't be deceived.
 While it may be hard to understand, or even accept, the truth cannot be questioned or denied.

 Art is only one tool, but often a very effective one, in this mission to "tell the story."
 Through art, we reach and connect with groups of people who aren't interested in reading books about history or watching documentaries about the Holocaust.